Buy land or buildings

 Some woodlands listed are the subject of community interest under CATS.
 We will not proceed with these sales until the CATS process has been concluded.

 Notification of disposals to communities and other bodies

 The Community Empowerment (Scotland) Act 2015 gives communities the right to request to purchase, lease or for rights over public land.
-The Community Asset Transfer Scheme (CATS) sets out how Forestry and Land Scotland deliver the requirements of Act and how communities can make an Asset Transfer Request for any land or property on the National Forest Estate.
+The Community Asset Transfer Scheme (CATS) sets out how Forestry and Land Scotland deliver the requirements of Act and how communities can make an Asset Transfer Request for any land or property on Scotland's national forests and land.
 We will continue to notify communities of any proposed sale of land before it is offered on the open market.
 Guidance on making a request is available on our CATS pages and the Scottish Government's Asset Transfer pages.

 As an extension to CATS, we will give housing bodies and Non-Governmental Organisations the chance to buy land notified for sale before it is on the open market.

 Current notifications are listed below.
 Communities also have certain legal rights to apply to buy any land for sale under the community right to buy provisions.

 - Current notifications (PDF 4KB) - Updated 10 October 2019.

 Unless there is known community interest, we will not notify sales such as: